keatonperry99/C-Projects/README.md

 # C-Projects
-All projects in the C language
+This repository contains all personal projects of mine, written in the C language.